 - Yosemite includes: Pages, Keynote, and Numbers

-Note: It doesn't matter if you buy it from an Apple Store or online through our links.
-Our links simply go directly to the normal Apple online store, and Bucknell receives a small commission if you order from there.
-But the models and specs and pricing are identical.
+Note: It doesn't matter if you buy it from an Apple Store or online through this link to the Apple education store.
+The models and specs and pricing are identical.

 Retina Display and MacBook Details - The Retina Display MacBook Pros offer a Retina display and all flash architecture in a thin and light package.
 The new MacBook has just come out.
 What does this mean?

 - The pictures on the screen will be brighter and clearer

 - Instead of normal hard drives, only solid state flash drives are used, which make everything load and run faster

 - They weigh a pound less than a standard 13" MacBookPro and they're thinner